bcgov/aps-infra-platform/documentation/reference/!plugin-template.md

 {...}

 ## {Special consideration}

-{Optional: Some plugins have special considerations which we may want to highlight and give guidance around different use cases}
+{Optional: Some plugins have special considerations which we may want to highlight and give guidance around different use cases.}

 {For example, for the Rate Limiting plugin, the [Strategies](https://docs.konghq.com/hub/kong-inc/rate-limiting/#strategies) should be mentioned.}